LordOfTheSnow/nasdaq-data/README.md

 A (more or less) simple script that reads data from the Nasdaq Data Link / Quandl API and stores it in an InfluxDB.

 You need a free API key from https://data.nasdaq.com.
 They do have a few free services that you can access with this key.
-However, what I am currently experiencing is that (at least with the data that I am looking for, the data is not really up to date).
+However, what I am currently experiencing is that (at least with the data that I am looking for) the data is not really up to date.

 I have a Grafana dashboard that this displays the current fuel prices and I would like to set them in relation to the current oil price - and since I am living in Europe - multiply that with the US$/EUR exchange rate.
 Nasdaq provides daily (that means: once per day) oil and echange rate prices/values.